taubman33/react-router/README.md

 } from 'react-router-dom'
 ```

-Now we only want to redirect **after** the user has searched and the data has come back from the API.
+We only want to redirect **after** the user has searched and the data has come back from the API.
 Fortunately, we already have a method that fires when this happen (`handleSearchSubmit()`).
 Let's update the promise on `handleSearchSubmit()` to set a new property on `state` that we can use to see if a user has searched.

 ```js
 // In App.js